-Arson Assault Battery Bomb Threat/False Fire Alarms Criminal Sexual Conduct (CSC) Explosives or Fireworks Extortion Failure to Stop Fighting Illegal Substances Inciting others to break the law or commit a violent act Possession of a non-school related object which has the potential to be utilized as a weapon Riot Theft or Possession of Stolen Property (over \$100.00) Using an object as a weapon Vandalism (over \$50.00) Violating the State Riot Act Weapons Extreme or repeated violations of general or serious conduct expectations
+Arson Assault Battery Bomb Criminal Sexual Explosives or

+Threat/False Conduct (CSC) Fireworks

+Fire Alarms

+Extortion Failure to Stop Illegal Inciting others Possession of a Riot

+Fighting Substances to break the law non-school

+or commit a related object

+violent act which has the

+potential to be

+utilized as a

+weapon

+-

+Using an object Vandalism Violating the Weapons Extreme or

+as a weapon State Riot Act repeated

+(over \$50.00) violations of

+general or

+serious conduct expectations

+, as a weapon State Riot Act as a weapon State Riot Act

 If any of the above conduct is displayed school officials will contact law enforcement for consultation and possible reporting if applicable.
 During informal investigation of an incident, a student may be isolated from other students and have related items confiscated.
-In addition, the following consequences may be issued by school administration: leveling down in the VC program, in or out of school suspension, interim alternative educational setting, juvenile court petition, exclusion, and/or expulsion.
+In addition, the following consequences may be issued by school administration: being on hold in the VC program, in or out of school suspension, interim alternative educational setting, juvenile court petition, exclusion, and/or expulsion.

-Note: \ designated offenses require report to appropriate law enforcement agencies; these violations may result in suspension up to expulsion based on the frequency or severity of the violation
+Note: designated offenses require report to appropriate law enforcement agencies; these violations may result in suspension up to expulsion based on the frequency or severity of the violation